Welcome! Bienvenue, Herzlich Willkommen, 환영 합니다, 欢迎, Добро пожаловать, مرحبا, स्वागत है

 Recreation & Activities: Numerous hiking trails and other recreational opportunities surround the Mountain Research Station.
 The Mountain Research Station is located near the Brainard Lake Recreation Area, Arapaho & Roosevelt National Forests, and Indian Peaks Wilderness Area and is approximately 20 miles south of Rocky Mountain National Park.
 Trail guides, maps and other resources are available on the internet to help navigate through the area.
 There is an excellent map of the surrounding areas created by Latitude 40.

-Supplies/Snacks: No supplies (toiletries, personal care, clothing, etc.) or food items (besides dining hall meals) are available for purchase at the MRS. The nearest supplies are available 15 minutes from the station in Nederland.
+Supplies/Snacks: No supplies (toiletries, personal care, clothing, etc.) or food items (besides dining hall meals) are available for purchase at the MRS. The nearest supplies are available in Nederland, a 15 minute drive from the MRS.

 The dining hall serves healthy, filling meals usually with meat and vegetarian options.
 Dining hall service is available early June through mid-August or when field courses are in residence.
 Meals are covered as part of the tuition of summer field courses, can be pre-paid when making reservations, or are available for cash purchase.
 Sorry, credit cards are not accepted – please bring cash.